-Financial infrastructure.
+Fourthly, the EU should act to better integrate its financial infrastructure.
 As noted in the previous section, the European landscape for trading and post-trading infrastructure is marked by extraordinary complexity and fragmentation.
 This is due in large part to the complex legacies of past national systems, and also to the lingering symbolic potency of stock exchanges as emblems of national economic strength and sovereignty.
 In the early 2000s, the European Commission promoted a strategic review that resulted in two landmark reports by a group chaired by Alberto Giovannini and identified 15 'Giovannini barriers' to efficient cross-border clearing and settlement in the EU.
-Even after initiatives including the adoption in 2014 of a new EU Regulation on Central Securities Depositories and the creation by the ECB of the T2S (Target2Securities) platform for securities settlements, many of these barriers still remain38.
+Even after initiatives including the adoption in 2014 of a new EU Regulation on Central Securities Depositories and the creation by the ECB of the Target2-Securities (T2S) platform for securities settlements, many of these barriers still remain.
 As identified in the Giovannini reports, the EU should aim to reduce or eliminate the current difference between cross-border securities transactions and transactions within a single EU country.
-The specific but systemically important challenge posed by the prudential supervision of derivatives clearing houses (known in the EU as CCPs, or central counter-parties) is discussed in the next section.
+The specific but systemically important challenge posed by the prudential supervision of derivatives clearing houses (known in the EU as central counter-parties (CCPs)) is discussed in the next section.